MicrosoftDocs/windows-ai-docs/docs/windows-ml/native-apis/ITensorNative_GetBuffer.md

 ---
 title: ITensorNative.GetBuffer method
-description: Gets the tensor’s buffer as an array of bytes. ms.date: 4/2/2019 ms.topic: article
+description: Learn about the ITensorNative.GetBuffer method.
+This method gets the tensor’s buffer as an array of bytes. ms.date: 4/2/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, GetBuffer